Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/UserVideo.md

 Notice that the system provides a warning.
 If I acknowledge this warning, the system now creates a new document which contains the score in the file name.

 Also notice that I can no longer apply marks to the document

+Additionally, notice that a further page was added to the document listing all off the comments, in order.
+In our example, only one text comment was added.

+If I now close the document and open it again, you will notice two things:
+1. The Add-on toolbar is no longer available, and
+2. The status dialog highlights that the marking status is FINALISED

 ## Conclusion
 That brings us to the end of the basic marking functionality.